Updated: March 2020

 Before I booked my stay, Cascade Vacation Rentals helped me scope out some of the activities I could do while visiting in February.
 They recommended Pincushion Trail for cross country skiing, which was perfect for easy skiing while wearing my hiking backpack with Harlan, but it also had more difficult trails too.
 That kind of personal planning service sets them apart.
 CVR’s guest service reps will recommend restaurants, hiking trails, ski trails, indoor and outdoor activities, events, and answer all of your tourism questions.
 And unlike big box rental companies, if something breaks or you’re trying to figure out how to turn on the electric fireplace, professional housekeeping and maintenance services are just a phone call away.

 20% Off Your Next Stay

-Save 20% on your next getaway to Lake Superior’s North Shore with Cascade Vacation Rentals with the Girl of 10,000 Lakes Getaway Special!
-Use promo code LAKES at checkout or call 877-415-8974 and mention the discount to get 20 percent off your stay. *The promo excludes holiday weekends.
+If you’re making your reservation for before May 31, save 20% on your next getaway to Lake Superior’s North Shore with Cascade Vacation Rentals with the Girl of 10,000 Lakes Getaway Special!
+Use promo code LAKES when you call 877-415-8974. *The promo excludes holiday weekends.
 New reservations only.
 The promo can be used on all properties except Opals Cabins (1, 2, 3, 4, Hillside, and Shoreside), Superior Reflections Cabins (1, 2, and 3), and Superior Shores Cabins (4 and 9).
 Cannot be combined with other specials or offers.

 In winter of 2019, Nick, our pup Kiwi and I spent a weekend at Little Lazy Lodge.
 This is probably the most beautiful cabin I’ve ever stayed in.
 It’s where modern meets rustic and a wraparound balcony overlooks 180 acres of woods and field.